python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 #### config.yml
 Entering the directory of the cloned code, you will find a file named `config-default.yml`.
-This file contains the various configurations we use to make the bot run on the Python Discord server, such as channel and role ID's, and the emojis it works with.
+This file contains the various configurations we use to make the bot run on the Python Discord server, such as channel and role IDs, and the emojis it works with.
 It also contains configurations such as how long it takes for a help channel to time out, and how many messages a user needs to voice-verify.

 To run the bot in your test server, you will need to override some of those configurations.
-Open a new file in the directory called `config.yml`.
+Create and open a new file in the directory called `config.yml`.
 Alternatively, copy the `config-default.yml` file and rename the copy to `config.yml`.
 The bot will first look at the items in `config.yml`, and will fall back to `config-default.yml` only if necessary.
-Note that you don't have to specify all items in `config.yml`, just the ones you want to override such as channel ID's.
+Note that you don't have to specify all items in `config.yml`, just the ones you want to override such as channel IDs.

-See [here](../obtaining-discord-ids) for help with obtaining Discord ID's.
+See [here](../obtaining-discord-ids) for help with obtaining Discord IDs.

 <div class="card">
     <button type="button" class="card-header collapsible">